eldarbairamov/space-app-nestjs-version/README.md

 ###

 <p align="center">Back-end part of the application is built on Node.js platform using Nest framework and Mongo database via Mongoose ODM.
 Also we have Nest.js task scheduling tool - @nestjs/schedule, that cleans out-of-date login records from the database once a week.<br><br>Front-end part is built with React using TypeScript via Vite and Redux Toolkit state manager.
-The CSS styles are described using SCSS syntax and features.<br><br>The application can run in Docker containers.
+The CSS styles are defined using SCSS syntax and features.<br><br>The application can run in Docker containers.
 All instructions for this are already described in Dockerfile's and Docker Compose.</p>

 ###